problems with morpho's eml parser

 log that is in the install directory.
 Thanks, Sid

-#2 Updated by Margaret O'Brien almost 15 years ago
+#2 Updated by Margaret O'Brien about 15 years ago

 I put the two data files and the error log in with the metadata at

 BTW - I had this happen a few more times yesterday: first, after I got 9

 packages into metacat via morpho, but it bombed on the 10th.
 I'll put that

 package in the same directory.
 Then later in the day, on another computer (pc,

 morpho1.5.1) another user (uid=mardian) downloaded several of those 9 successful